FAQ: Can Pressure Washing Damage Concrete

 As a general rule of thumb, I normally elect to soft wash concrete for its first few years of life.
 This period allows the concrete to cure properly, attain its intended strength, and become more resistant to the pressures applied during cleaning.
 Even so, I offer twice a year soft washing for concrete that has already begun to show its pores/aggregate.
 Doing so will slow down/ halt any further pressure related wear and tear.

-Schedule Quality Pressure Washing In Clermont & The Surrounding Areas Today!
+Schedule Quality Pressure Washing In Orlando & The Surrounding Areas Today!